-The region has its own language, Catalan, which is its joint-official language with Spanish.
-The teaching of Catalan is mandatory in schools, with teachers, doctors and other public sector workers being legally required to use it.
+The autonomous region has its own language, Catalan, which is its joint official language, along with Spanish.
+The teaching of Catalan is mandatory in schools, and teachers, doctors and other public-sector workers are legally required to use it.
 Catalan is strongly associated with national pride – if you speak to someone in Spanish in Catalonia they might well answer you in Catalan.
-The language is spoken in other territories such as Valencia, the Balearic Islands, Andorra (where it is the official language), Sardinia and areas of southern France.
+The language is spoken in other territories, such as Valencia, the Balearic Islands, Andorra (where it is the official language), Sardinia and areas of southern France.

-You might not have heard of the Christmas crapper, but this figurine of a man relieving himself is one of Catalonia’s most beloved Christmas traditions and a staple of many a nativity scene.
-El Caganer (literally ‘The Crapper’) is traditionally depicted as a peasant, wearing the traditional Catalan red cap and is said to bring good luck for the year ahead.
+You may not have heard of the Christmas crapper, but this figurine of a man relieving himself is one of Catalonia’s most beloved Christmas traditions and a staple of many a nativity scene.
+El caganer (literally ‘the crapper’) is traditionally depicted as a peasant wearing the traditional Catalan red cap, and is said to bring good luck for the year ahead.
 These days, caganers come in all kinds of modern versions, depicting everyone from Barack Obama to Cristiano Ronaldo with their trousers down.

 Continuing the unusual traditions theme, castells, or human towers, are a unique Catalan tradition that was given UNESCO World Heritage status in 2010.
-Towns across Catalonia hold competitions to see who can make the tallest human tower, which are particularly popular during fiestas.
-The towers usually comprise men, women and children – at the top – and are a sight to behold, as people scramble over each other and balance precariously on each other’s shoulders.
-Definitely not for the faint-hearted.
+Towns across Catalonia hold competitions to see who can make the tallest human tower, an activity that is particularly popular during fiestas.
+The towers usually comprise of men, women and children at the top, and are a sight to behold as people scramble over each other and balance precariously on each other’s shoulders.
+Definitely not one for the faint-hearted.

-While there is plenty of tapas to enjoy in Catalonia, there are certain dishes and drinks that come specifically from the region.
+While you can enjoy plenty of tapas in Catalonia, there are certain dishes and drinks that come specifically from the region.
 Cava is perhaps Catalonia’s most famous export, with the sparkling white wine enjoyed throughout Spain and across the world.
-The region is also famous for its take on the classic paella, called fideua (using noodles instead of rice) and calçots, a kind of spring onion that even has its own festival.
-There’s also the classic pa amb tomàquet (bread with tomato) – the quintessential Catalan breakfast of bread with tomato rubbed on it and a drizzle of olive oil over the top.
+The region is also famous for calçots, a kind of spring onion that even has its own festival, and its take on the classic paella (originally from Valencia), which in this northern area is called fideua and uses noodles instead of rice.
+There’s also the classic pa amb tomàquet (‘bread with tomato’) – the quintessential Catalan breakfast of bread with tomato rubbed on it and a drizzle of olive oil over the top.
 Delicious.

-Catalonia has some of its own unique bank holidays that are not celebrated across wider Spain.
+Catalonia has some of its own unique bank holidays that are not celebrated across Spain.
 For instance, La Mercè is the celebration of Barcelona’s patron saint Our Lady of Mercy, or La Mare de Déu de la Mercè in Catalan.
-Another example is Sant Esteve, which is celebrated on December 26th – like Boxing Day – but only in Catalonia or Catalan-speaking regions such as Valencia and the Balearic Islands.
-While each of Spain’s autonomous provinces has its own local bank holidays, the Catalan bank holidays are strongly felt as an assertion of the individual Catalan culture.
+Another example is Sant Esteve, celebrated on 26 December in Catalonia and Catalan-speaking regions such as Valencia and the Balearic Islands.
+While each of Spain’s autonomous provinces has its own local bank holidays, the Catalan bank holidays are taken seriously, as an assertion of the individual Catalan culture.

-If flamenco is seen as the epitome of Spanish music, there’s no tradition of this ancient art form to be found in Catalonia.
+Though flamenco is often seen as the epitome of Spanish music, there’s no tradition of this ancient art form to be found in Catalonia.
 While there are plenty of flamenco tablaos in Barcelona and other major cities, these mostly appeared to answer the tourist demand for ‘Spanish’ entertainment.
-Instead, Catalonia has its own music and dances, such as the sardana – a traditional group dance performed at popular celebrations and accompanied in music by specific type of band known as coral.
+Instead, Catalonia has its own music and dances, such as the sardana – a traditional group dance performed at popular celebrations and musically accompanied by a specific type of band known as coral.

-The Catalan economy is in a very different state of affairs compared to the rest of the Spanish economy and has for a long time been the industrial powerhouse of the country.
-From the Industrial Revolution onwards, Catalonia specialised in the production and trade of textiles in particular.
-More recently, the region has become a centre for communication technologies and even finance, with much of the industries concentrated in Barcelona in particular.
+The Catalan economy is in a very different state to the rest of the Spanish economy, and has for a long time been the industrial powerhouse of the country.
+From the Industrial Revolution onwards, Catalonia specialised in the production and trade of textiles.
+More recently, the region has become a centre for communication technologies and even finance, with much of the industry concentrated in Barcelona.

-There is a long history of tension between the Catalan government and the Spanish federal government.
-Catalonia has its own judicial system as well as its own Civil Law.
+There is a long history of tension between the Catalan government and the Spanish federal administration.
+Catalonia has its own judicial system as well as its own civil law.
 The Catalans also have their own police force – alongside the Guardia Civil and Policia Nacional – known as the Mossos d’Esquadra.
-Catalonia, along with Navarre and the Basque Country, are the provinces with the most political autonomy in Spain.
+Catalonia, along with Navarre and the Basque Country, are the provinces in Spain with the most political autonomy.

-This article was originally written by Jessica Jones.
+This article is an updated version of an article by Jessica Jones.